AlexanderWillner/runMacOSinVirtualBox/README.md

 ## FAQ

+* Installation Loop
+  * Q: After starting the installation the VM restarts and I see the installer again.
+  * A: You've to press enter in the terminal after the installer restarts.
 * Error Message
   * Q: I get the error code 2, 3, 4, or 6.
   * A: You need to have some software components installed on your machine (VirtualBox, VirtualBox Extension Pack, awk).
-If you've installed http://brew.sh, the script will partly install these automatically.
+If you've installed [Homebrew](https://brew.sh), the script will partly install these automatically.
 Otherwise, you need to install them manually.
 * Reboot
   * Q: I see the message ```MACH Reboot```.
 What should I do?
   * A: The VM failed to restart.
 Restart manually.
-* Installation Loop
-  * Q: After starting the installation the VM restarts and I see the installer again.
-  * A: You've to press enter in the terminal after the installer restarts.
+However, this should not happen anymore with the latest version.
 * Kernel Panic
   * Q: I see the message ```Error loading kernel cache (0x9)```.
 What should I do?
   * A: This error is shown from time to time.
 Restart the VM.
+However, this should not happen anymore with the latest version.
 * Black Screen
   * Q: When I then boot I don't see anything, just a black screen.
 What should I do?
   * A: Change the VM version in the settings from ```Mac OS X (64-bit)``` to ```macOS 10.13 High Sierra (64-bit)```